-- 1. Turn off your X570 FTW WIFI motherboard, if on, and turn your power supply off by flipping the switch to the "Off" position. - Plug in the included USB flash drive to the USB 2.0 to SPI header, as noted in the component legend on Page Error!
-Bookmark not defined., component 19, or refer to this image:

-- 3. Make sure the 24pin power connector from your power supply is plugged in to the motherboard. - 4.
-When ready, flip your power supply switch to the "On" position and hold down the reset key. - 5.
-Continue holding down the reset key, as the POST LED counts down from 4. - 6.
-When the flash begins, release the reset key.
-The POST LED will cycle in a clockwise manner during the flash process.
+- 1. Turn off your X570 DARK motherboard, if on, and turn your power supply off by flipping the switch to the "Off" position. - 2.
+Plug in the included USB flash drive to the USB 2.0 to SPI header, as noted in the component legend on Page 14, component 30, or refer to this image: - 3.
+Make sure the 24pin power connector from your power supply is plugged in to the motherboard. - 4.
+When ready, flip your power supply switch to the "On" and hold down the reset key. - 5.
+Continue holding down the reset key, as the POST LED counts down from 4.